 Both can offer significant savings in terms of water usage, according to the U.S. Environmental Protection Agency, which operates WaterSense®, a program that independently certifies both types of controllers as water-efficient.

-The holistic approach — integrating a smart controller with a smart rain/freeze sensor and wireless flow sensor — takes irrigation system efficiency to the next level.
+The holistic approach—integrating a smart controller with a smart rain/freeze sensor and wireless flow sensor—takes irrigation system efficiency to the next level.
 Rain/freeze sensors detect freezing temperatures and rain events and notify the smart controller, prompting it to suspend irrigation.
-Flow sensors monitor water flow and notify the smart controller when a pipe breaks or leak occurs, prompting it to shut down the system.
+Flow sensors monitor water flow and notify the smart controller when a pipe breaks or a leak occurs, prompting it to shut down the system.

 As businesses, homeowners, and organizations increasingly focus on ways to conserve water, xeriscaping—the practice of designing landscapes to reduce irrigation needs—is becoming increasingly popular in the landscape industry.

-In turn, drip irrigation systems are becoming more prevalent, and manufacturers are creating innovative products like the Flow-Indicating Basket Filter, which took top honors in the Irrigation Association’s 2021 New Product Contest Landscape Irrigation category at December’s Irrigation Show and Education Week held in San Diego in December.
+In turn, drip irrigation systems are becoming more prevalent, and manufacturers are creating innovative products like the Ultrasonic Flow Sensor, which took top honors in the Irrigation Association’s 2022 New Product Contest Landscape Irrigation category at December’s Irrigation Show and Education Week in Las Vegas.

 To see the winners in the other categories, visit the contest page on the Irrigation Association’s website.